StarpTech/k-andy/README.md

 ### HA Cluster

-If you need a Kubernetes cluster for production with deep Hetzner cloud integration I can recommend my [article](https://dustindeus.medium.com/managed-kubernetes-cluster-ha-for-side-projects-47f74e2f9436) on medium.
+If you need a Kubernetes cluster for production with deep Hetzner cloud integration I can recommend my [Managed Kubernetes Cluster (HA) for Side Projects](https://dustindeus.medium.com/managed-kubernetes-cluster-ha-for-side-projects-47f74e2f9436) on medium.

 ## Credits